Selling a House in Probate: A Florida Guide

 Court Approval

-Requiring court approval can significantly slow down the sale process, especially if the descendant is burdened with debt.
+Requiring court approval can significantly slow the sale process, especially if the descendant is burdened with debt.
 Court approval is also required if there is a dispute among the family members.

 Disagreements Over the Value of the Property